opensciency/sprint-content/results.md

 * The Contributor Roles Taxonomy or CRediT ([https://credit.niso.org/](https://credit.niso.org/)) is a high-level taxonomy that is increasingly being used to attribute different kinds of contributions made to scientific scholarly output.
 These include ​​​​conceptualization, data curation, formal analysis, funding acquisition, investigation, methodology, project administration, resources, software, supervision, validation, visualization, writing of original draft, reviewing, and editing.
 In practice, success of this authorship approach relies on all authors openly acknowledging the importance of everyone’s contributions [[reference](https://livingwithmachines.ac.uk/highlighting-authors-contributions-and-interdisciplinary-collaborations-in-living-with-machines)].
 * The Committee on Publication Ethics (COPE) ([https://publicationethics.org/authorship](https://publicationethics.org/authorship)) offers guidelines to understand ethical authorship.
 * The Declaration on Research Assessment (DORA) ([https://sfdora.org/](https://sfdora.org/)) is also a good resource to understand what researchers, institutions, funders and publishers can do to improve the ways in which researchers and the outputs of scholarly research are evaluated.
-* The [Authorship and Contributions on Academic Articles](https://the-turing-way.netlify.app/communication/aa.html#)<span style="text-decoration:underline;"> in The Turing Way</span> offers content to learn more about academic authorship practices, misconducts, discipline specific authorship traditions, large and equitable authorships, as well as “​​Tips on How to Get Authorship Right.”
+* The [Authorship and Contributions on Academic Articles](https://the-turing-way.netlify.app/communication/aa.html#)<span style="text-decoration:underline;"> in The Turing Way</span> offers content to learn more about academic authorship practices, misconducts, discipline specific authorship traditions, large and equitable authorships, as well as “Tips on How to Get Authorship Right.”
 * WHAT ELSE?

 In the next section, we provide information on how to create **contributor guidelines** as a way to a) acknowledge non-author contributors, and b) invite others who are not currently part of the research team to contribute to your project.